 Locating and working with assets

-By viewing and sorting asset information based on scans, you can perform quick assessments of your environment and any security issues affecting it.
+By viewing and sorting asset information based on their assessment status, you can get a clear picture of your environment and handle any security issues potentially affecting it.

-You can view all discovered assets that you have access to by simply clicking the Assets icon and viewing the Assets table on the Assets page.
+To view all of the assessed and discovered assets that you have access to, click the Assets icon and open the Assets page.

 View asset counts and statistics